chen42/presentations/cho_at.md

 	* rarely used clinically but still useful for preclinical research
 * All synthetic amines
 	* <span id="drug"> Mecamylamine </span>
-		* a secondary amine, better GI track absorption, has CNS effects
+		* a secondary amine, goog GI track absorption, has CNS effects
-		* the first oral antihypertensive agent.
+		* the first oral antihypertensive agent. [diagram](#/diagram)
-		* the only drug of this class remain on the market for treating hypertension.
+		* the only drug of this class remain on the market
 		* block sympathetic ganglion neurotransmission
 	* <span id="drug"> Hexamethonium </span>  and  <span id="drug"> Tetraethylammonium </span>
 		*  No longer on the market

-Note: parasympathetic in general does not innervate the vascularture (salivary glands, gastrointestinal glands, and in genital erectile tissue are exceptions).
+// parasympathetic in general does not innervate the vascularture (salivary glands, gastrointestinal glands, and in genital erectile tissue are exceptions).

 ---